 On P402L2 (CID #2657):

-A BCC encoder can be applied to small size MRUs.
-The BCC encoded bits are interleaved over the whole MRU.
-The interleaver parameters for BCC encoded MRUs are shown in Table 36-48 (Joint BCC interleaver parameters for small size MRUs).
+A BCC encoder can be applied to small size RUs and MRUs.
+The BCC encoded bits are interleaved over the RU or the whole MRU.
+The interleaver parameters for BCC encoded RUs are shown in Table 27-35 (BCC interleaver parameters), and the interleaver parameters for BCC encoded MRUs are shown in Table 36-48 (Joint BCC interleaver parameters for small size MRUs).